Permission Sets include settings for:

 ORDER BY Name

-So instead of pulling all users and all users with specific permission, then do a vlookup() in Excel, we can combine the query using anti-joint query NOT IN.
+So instead of pulling all users and all users with specific permission, then doing a vlookup() in Excel, we can combine the query using anti-joint query NOT IN.

-Id in the main query is the same Id with AssigneeId in sub-query, which is User Id.
+Id in the main query is the same ID as AssigneeId in the sub-query, which is User Id.

 WHERE PermissionSet.PermissionsTransferAnyEntity = True AND Assignee.IsActive = True